 Cumberland real estate guide & listings for sale

-The predominant housing types in Cumberland are single detached homes and row houses.
-Roughly one quarter of properties in this part of Ottawa were constructed in the 1960s and 1970s, while many of the remaining buildings were built pre-1960 and in the 1980s.
-This part of Ottawa is primarily composed of four or more bedroom and three bedroom homes.
-Homeowners occupy nearly 90% of the units in Cumberland and 10% are rented.
+Roughly 90% of the population of this neighbourhood own their home and renters make up the remainder.
+The predominance of single detached homes in the housing stock of this area is an important part of its character.
+Roughly one quarter of properties in this part of Ottawa were built in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
+This neighbourhood offers mainly four or more bedroom and three bedroom homes.